 Makhan Shah Lubhana: Visited the village of Bakala on the Divali festival which was on 9 October 1664.
 On 22 November, 1664, Makhan Shah accompanied the Guru to Harmandar Sahib (Golden Temple) at Amritsar and remained with the Guru on his tour of Punjab till his return to Kiratpur in May 1665, a period of about 7 months.
 From there he took leave of the Guru on 6 May, and left for his home.
+That Makhan Shah came with an armed guard and was prepared to stay with the Guru for such a prolonged period is significant in view of the dispute about Guruship.

-Preaching tour of Malwa and north-eastern Indian sub-continent: Invited by prominent Sikhs from Patna and Dhaka.
+Preaching tour of Malwa and north-eastern Indian subcontinent: Invited by prominent Sikhs from Patna and Dhaka.
 The tour started in October 1665.

-First Arrest: Near Dhamtan on 8 November 1665.
+First Arrest: Following complaints from the Brahmins and ulema (Assamese Buranji evidence as above).
+Near Dhamtan on 8 November 1665.
 Following mediation, placed under the care of Raja Ram Singh on 13 December 1665.
 Tour of north and eastern Indian sub-continent resumed 16 December 1665.
 However, officially, he remained under detention and in the care of Raja Ram Singh.